andreeavflorea/Metrics_validation/README.md

 **About routes.txt**

-The file *routes.txt* contains the absolute paths to all required directories, including the dataset root folder, the subfolders for each-post-processing method, the dataset split JSON file, and the output directories used during metric computation.
+The file *routes.txt* contains the absolute paths to all required directories, including the dataset root folder, the subfolders for each-post-processing method, the dataset split JSON file, and the output directory used during metric computation.
 Since directory structures vary across systems, you must edit this file and replace the example paths with the correct locations on your machine.
 If the paths in *routes.txt* are incorrect or incomplete, the script will not be able to locate the maps or metadata and will terminate with missing-paths errors.